 Prepare for an Education or Career in Computer Science

 - Attend and participate in student fairs.
-By entering student fairs your ideas will be presented to the general public.
-This may provide networking opportunities with potential employers and other individuals who have the same interests as you.
+Student fairs give your ideas an opportunity to be presented to the general public.
+This may stimulate networking opportunities with potential employers and/or other individuals who have the same interests as you.

 - Visit potential employment sights.
-Placing a phone call to a list of potential employers allows you to introduce yourself while also learning what skills in particular the organizations consider to be valuable.
+Placing a phone call to a list of potential employers allows you to introduce yourself while also learning what skills in particular the organizations are looking for.

 - Request classroom or community presentations.
-You can ask professionals to speak in your classroom or you can arrange for a presentation at a public venue.
-This will give you organizational experience and it will also allow you to create a bridge between yourself and the computer science industry.
+Ask professionals to speak in your classroom or arrange for a presentation at a public venue.
+You can benefit both from the organizational experience and the contact between yourself and the computer science industry.

-- Explore opportunities for internships.
-Investigate internship opportunities from employers who specialize in computer science.
-Many employers offer such programs in either paid or unpaid capacities.
+- Explore opportunities for internships from employers who specialize in computer science.
+Many employers offer such opportunities, in either paid or unpaid capacities.

 - Create club sponsorship.
 Are there any existing computer science clubs or societies in your area?
 If so, consider joining.
-If there are not computer science clubs or societies in your area, seriously consider starting one.
-This will build community around your potential field while also providing support and educational opportunities.
+If there are not, consider starting one.
+You can build community support around your potential field while also bolstering out your college application and job resume.

 Some individuals working in the field of computer science also work independently or on a contractual basis.
 For example, an organization installing a new computer system may require several systems analysts in order to get their system running efficiently.
-Once the system is established and running smoothly the organization no longer requires the services of the analysts.
-When the on-site work ends the contract ends.
-Contractual work is not only an increasingly popular option, but is also lucrative and allows for individuals to specialize in very particular technological needs and have a great amount of control over their work schedule.
+When the on-site work ends, the contract ends as well.
+Contractual work allows for individuals to specialize in very particular technological needs and have a great amount of control over their work schedule.

 Those who work in the field of computer science should be prepared for long hours in front of a computer.
 Such individuals may be at risk for straining their eyes and back.
 Sometimes individuals develop hand and wrist complications such as cumulative trauma disorder or carpal tunnel syndrome.
 For these reasons it is very important for those working in the field of computer science to make sure they have a proper chair and lighting.
 In some cases ergonomically correct keyboards may be helpful.

 There are a variety of career options available to those who pursue computer science majors.
-Individuals choosing to work in this field are primarily systems analysts, database administrators, or computer scientists working in research or academic facilities.
+Here are a few common careers in the field.

 Systems analysts work with practical technological applications and perform a variety of tasks.
-They design new systems using both hardware and software while working with existing technological capabilities available to them.
-They seek to integrate new computer methodologies while also harnessing the maximum power of existing computer systems.
+They design systems using both hardware and software, integrating new computer methodologies while also working to maximize the power of existing computer systems.
 The majority of systems analysts specialize in specific types of systems based on client needs.
 For example, if you pursue systems analysis you may choose to focus on systems for scientific, business, or financial systems.

 Systems analysts also help organizations to network.
-In other words, they make it possible for all of an organization's computer technologies to internally connect and communicate with one another.
+In other words, they make it possible for all of an organization's computer technologies to connect and communicate with one another internally.
 This allows the system's users to retrieve information from the larger network in order to work on desktop computers.
-In order to design a system that successfully allows for technological sharing of this nature, systems analysts must design hardware and software programs that allow for the free exchange of data.
+In order to design a system that successfully allows for technological sharing of this nature, systems analysts must design hardware and software programs that allow for such an exchange of data.

-Systems analysts will find employment opportunities in a variety of settings including government agencies, private industry, computer manufacturers, universities, research organizations, and insurance companies.
+Systems analysts can find employment opportunities in a variety of settings including private industry, computer manufacturers, universities, research organizations and insurance companies.
 Systems analysts can also work on a contractual basis.
 Generally, contractual work lasts from two months to two years.

-In 2007, systems administrators earned median annual salaries of $73,090, according to the Bureau of Labor Statistics.
+In 2014, systems administrators earned a median annual salary of $75,790, according to the U.S. Bureau of Labor Statistics (BLS).

 As the Internet grows so do Internet based businesses.
 Such businesses generate large amounts of information and there is a growing need to store and manage this information in efficient ways.
 Database administrators make it possible for large amounts of information to be organized and accessible.